About 1910.

 May Manton 9510 - Comfort Kit

-Comfort kits are not all that complicated to make and instructions for them with measured line drawings were published in magazines during WWI, so it's a little unusual to see manufactured pattern for one.
+Comfort kits are not all that complicated to make and instructions for them with measured line drawings were published in magazines during WWI, so it's a little unusual to see a manufactured pattern for one.
 Why the Newark (N.J.) chapter of the Red Cross was favored is a mystery.

 This pattern appears never to have been used.
 The insert of suggested items for filling the comfort kit was still enclosed.